-Both studies nicely indicate that urbanization and state formation had dramatic consequences for the position of women.
+Both studies indicate that urbanization and state formation had dramatic consequences for the position of women.
 This is part of a more general discussion about the long-term consequences of the Neolithic Revolution.
-The literature suggests two ways in which this may have been the case, given the relatively equal gender relations in hunter-gather societies.7 The spread of agriculture likely resulted in a fundamental change in the division of labour between the sexes - men specializing in the production of food, women in reproductive activities (Hansen et al 2015).
+The literature suggests three ways in which this may have been the case, given the relatively equal gender relations in hunter-gather societies.8 The spread of agriculture likely resulted in a fundamental change in the division of labour between the sexes-men specializing in the production of food and women in reproductive activities (Hansen et al. 2015).
 Moreover, as Boserup (1970) has argued, the spread of the plough gave rise to further specialization between men and women, which resulted in growing inequality between the sexes.
-This hypothesis has been extensively tested by Alesina et al (2013), who found strong correlations between early adoption of the plough and contemporary attitudes towards women, and in particular their labour force participation.
+This hypothesis has been extensively tested by Alesina et al. (2013), who found strong correlations between early adoption of the plough and contemporary attitudes towards women and in particular their labour force participation.
 The second way in which the Neolithic Revolution affected the position of women was via the emergence of complex forms of social inequality in the cities and states that followed its spread, which had a profound effect on the position of women (see the quote from Trigger 2003).
-A last mechanism by which the two may be linked is through the process of pushing out individuals or groups whose ideology no longer matched with that of the newly formed states.
-This means, in the case of the Neolithic Revolution, that the more individualistic individuals who were less accepting of authoritarian structures leave the centres to take up residence in the margins (Olsson and Paik 2015).
+A last mechanism by which the two may be linked is through the process of pushing out individuals or groups whose ideology no longer matched that of the newly formed states.
+This means, in the case of the Neolithic Revolution, that the more individualistic individuals who were less accepting authoritarian structures leave the centres to take up residence in the margins (Olsson and Paik 2015).

-The anthropologist Emmanuel Todd (2011) in his analysis of the development of family systems in EurAsia in the very long run, came to a similar conclusion, based on the spatial distribution of family systems.
-He pointed to the geographical concentration of patriarchal family systems in the heartlands of the continent, and the existence of more female friendly family systems in its margins - in Western Europe, Sri Lanka, Japan, Mongolia and South-East Asia.
+The idea that the original form of family organization was female friendly and was replaced by a more male-oriented version with the rise of private property harks back to the work of Lewis H. Morgan and Friedrich Engels (Morgan 1877/2013 and Engels 1884/2010).
+More recent work by the anthropologist Emmanuel Todd (2011), in his analysis of the development of family systems in Eurasia in the very long run, has substantiated this line of thinking further.
+He pointed to the geographical concentration of patriarchal family systems in the heartlands of the continent and the existence of more female-friendly family systems in its margins-in Western Europe, Sri Lanka, Japan, Mongolia and Southeast Asia.
 Todd maintained that early states developed patrilineal hierarchies, fundamentally changing the original balance of power between men and women which predominated in the nuclear family of the earlier hunter-gatherers.
-The patrilineal, community family organization type leant itself well to empires based on conquest; as a result early state formation (following the Neolithic Revolution) resulted in family systems that constrained female agency.
-Only in the margins of EurAsia, at great distance from the centers of the Neolithic Revolution (which spread only slowly), did female friendly family systems survive.
-The idea that the original form of family organization is female-friendly and has been replaced by a more male-oriented version with the rise of private property harks back to the work of Lewis H. Morgan and Friedrich Engels (Morgan 1877/2013 and Engels 1884/2010)
+The patrilineal, community family organization type lent itself well to empires based on conquest; therefore early state formation (following the Neolithic Revolution) resulted in family systems that constrained female agency.

-7 Dyble et al (2015) analyze sex equality among hunter-gatherers as an adaptive strategy to maximize cooperation, and see this as a 'shift from hierarchical male philopatry typical of chimpanzees and bonobos'.
+8Dyble et al. (2015) analyse sex equality among hunter-gatherers as an adaptive strategy to maximize cooperation and see this as a 'shift from hierarchical male philopatry typical of chimpanzees and bonobos'.